joel-beck/eval-sklearn/README.md

 ```

 If you do not want to use conda and installation with `pip` fails, the [official installation guide](https://github.com/microsoft/LightGBM/tree/master/python-package) provides help for all operating systems.
-Alternatively, you can simple skip this step since the `lightgbm` dependency is **not** required for the core functionality of the `eval_sklearn` package.

 ## Resources